 The Civilian War Memorial, located east of the Padang on Beach Road, commemorates these civilian victims of World War II and the unity of Singapore’s four main races—Malay, Chinese, Indian and Eurasian.

 It was unveiled by former Prime Minister Lee Kuan Yew on 15 February 1967— the day that Singapore fell to Japanese forces 25 years ago—and gazetted as a national monument in 2013.

 At this serene park, you’ll see four pillars of similar size and structure rising tall above 65 metres, symbolic of the shared suffering of Singapore’s main ethnic groups as well as those who died and were buried there.

 Younger Singaporeans today may be unaware of the Civilian War Memorial’s history, although they do refer to it fondly as “The Chopsticks”.

 It was constructed after mass graves of civilian war victims were found in several locations around Singapore in 1962.
 More than 40 of these mass graves came from Siglap’s so-called Valley of Death.

 The Civilian War Memorial is built over a burial chamber that contains these exhumed remains from the mass graves.

-Every year on 15 February, a memorial service is held here to remember the victims of the war, an often-moving tribute.
+Every year on 15 February, a memorial service is held here, in remembrance of the victims of the war.